This article is not available in Chinese, view it in English

 Unpaid Leave

-- Compensation: The Employment Insurance Agency can pay up to 70% of the employee’s salary during this leave.
+- Compensation: The Employment Insurance Agency can pay up to 70% of the employee’s salary during this leave, including 8% vacation pay.
+This is calculated based on your SV wage over the past year, divided by 261 working days.

 Parental Leave